aakritimalik/aakritimalik.github.io/_pages/FAQ.md

 **I’m a student willing to work with you, however I cannot afford your fee.
 Can I still get any help?**

 Of course you can!
 It takes courage to ask for help and I’m so glad you are brave enough to do that.
 I offer workshops and webinars ( discounted prices for students) which involve discussion of various skills and tools to use when dealing with overwhelming emotions.
-Additionally, I would encourage you to subscribe to my fortnightly newsletter to keep your inner work going.
+Additionally, I would encourage you to subscribe to my bimonthly newsletter to keep your inner work going.

 **I tried counselling / psychotherapy once but was very disappointed, how can I re-consider starting it again?**